botpress/documentation-v12/docs/overview/tutorials/custom-module.md

 ### Overriding Webpack Options

 It is possible to override webpack parameters by adding a "webpack" property to the `package.json` file of your module.
 When you override a property, you also remove the default settings that we've set, so we recommend adding them back when overriding.
-For example, if you'd like to add an additional external file:
+For example, if you want to add an additional external file:

 ```js
 "webpack": {